 Whether you're looking to wet a line, stroll down a nature trail, or treat the family to a picnic lunch, Barnwell State Park is the perfect place to enjoy a variety of outdoor activities.
 Fishing is obviously a fan favorite here, so much so that the park even offers fishing rod and boat rentals for amateur anglers who don't have their own gear.
-The park's picnic facilities are well-equipped for family gatherings and even reunions.
-Visitors looking to host a truly special event can check out the community building, a popular venue for weddings and corporate events.
-The kids in your camping crew will love the playground, volleyball court, and horseshoe pit.
+The park's picnic facilities are well-equipped for family gatherings, and the kids in your camping crew will love the playground, volleyball court, and horseshoe pit.

 If you're planning to spend time down by the water at Barnwell State Park, though, you'll want to bring some insect repellent along.
 Where there is water in South Carolina, there are bound to be mosquitoes.
 You'll also want to keep an eye out for the occasional alligator, too!
 Don't fret if you forgot to pack any necessities, though.
 Barnwell State Park is a short drive away from the town of Blackville, where you'll find a grocery store, a gas station, and a few local restaurants serving up signature Southern comfort food.

+The park is conveniently located just off SC Highway 3, which leads straight into the town of Blackville.
+Barnwell State Park is also just about an hour from both Columbia, SC, and Augusta, GA, so the amenities of city life are not far away.
+Local roads near the park are generally wide and well-maintained and shouldn't cause any trouble for RVers.
 Most of the park's internal roads are paved, although some are gravel.
 Note that the park is located in a densely wooded area.
 Take care when traveling through the park after a storm, as broken tree limbs and other hazards may be a problem.
-The park is conveniently located just off SC Highway 3, which leads straight into the town of Blackville.

 All of the parking areas at Barnwell State Park are gravel.
 Day-use visitors will find a lot by the park office.
 No parking fees or passes apply at Barnwell State Park, so feel free to park the RV and set off for an outdoor adventure!

 Prefer to camp in comfort?
 Rent one of the park's five furnished cabins!
-These come with all the bells and whistles, including satellite TV, a fully equipped kitchen with a range of appliances, and even linens.
+These come with all the bells and whistles, including heating, AC, satellite TV, a fully equipped kitchen, and even linens.
+You'll have everything you need to cook up some grub, including a microwave, frig, stove, coffeemaker, and utensils.
+All of the cabins are ADA-accessible and feature two bedrooms that can fit four people.
 The cabin area is located just a few hundred yards from two of the park's ponds, so early morning anglers won't have to travel far to fish.
-Please note that pets are not allowed in the cabins or even in the cabin area, but are welcome to accompany RV campers as long as they are leashed and well-behaved.
+You can enjoy an outdoor bbq or go stargazing at night, thanks to your private grill and porch.
+Keep in mind that pets are only permitted in Cabin 2.

 Don't forget to pack those binoculars in the camper.
 This biodiverse area is a natural haven for a wide variety of species, from birds and bees and everything in between.
 Birdwatching is a popular activity at Barnwell State Park, with osprey and ducks being the most common sights.
 Those looking to spot something a little more exotic will want to keep their eyes peeled for wild turkey, deer, and even alligators!